Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 ### 1.2 – Subject attention focus circle, 2]:
-The focus circle shown in Figure 1 (c) serves to draw the patient's attention to the center of the screen before the stimulus is displayed.
+The focus circle shown in Figure 1 (c) serves to draw the patient's attention to the centre of the screen before the stimulus is displayed.

 #### Builder implementation:
 The sections used to adjust the focus circle are located under: